famous ufc fighters

 He demolished people with his incredibly flashy fighting style, making him a fan favorite since day one in the UFC because of his never-before-seen striking abilities.
 It didn’t take long for him to become the middleweight champion, and he held that belt for over five years.

-It was heartbreaking to see him ruin his goat status and not retiring when it was time.
-He won only one of his last nine bouts, but he’s still a fan-favorite and always will be.
+It was heartbreaking to see Anderson Silva ruin his goat status and not RETIRE when it was time.
+Anderson Silva won only one of his last nine bouts, but he’s still a fan favorite and always will be.
 His 3.7 million Instagram followers would agree with me.

 1. Conor McGregor